 If you are currently taking classes, please complete the Work in Progress (WIP) form and bring it to the mid-term appointment.
 At your appointment with a counselor, you will be provided with an ADD card that will enable you to register for classes in-person through the Admission and Records Office.

 Note: Completing the Online Probation Workshop will not clear your hold.
 Also, you will not be able to make an online appointment.

 Appealing Your Dismissal

 If you went into dismissal status due to extenuating circumstances that occurred during the Fall or Spring term, check your student email to confirm your status and what the necessary steps are to complete an appeal.
-Please note: Your email will include the deadline to complete your appeal and the appeal form.
+Please note: Your email will include the deadline to complete your appeal and the Academic/Dismissal Appeal form.

 Examples of extenuating circumstances: "Extenuating circumstances" are verified cases of accidents, illnesses, death in the immediate family, jury duty, declaration of war, natural calamity, military conscription, family or job displacement, instructor error, or other circumstances beyond the control of the student which are justifiable in the judgment of the college president or his/her designee.